bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/CustomizingTheConfiguration.rst

 Resource
 --------

-:index:`[TAG=Configuration->Resource] <pair: Configuration; Resource>`
+:index:`[TAG=Configuration->Resource] <single: Configuration; Resource>`

 A resource is defined as the resource type (see :ref:`ResTypes`), followed by an open brace (:file:`{`), a number of :ref:`section-ConfigurationResourceDirective`s, and ended by a closing brace (:file:`}`)

-Each resource definition MUST contain a :strong:`Name` directive.
-It can contain a :strong:`Description` directive.
-The :strong:`Name` directive is used to uniquely identify the resource.
-The :strong:`Description` directive can be used during the display of the Resource to provide easier human recognition.
+Each resource definition MUST contain a :strong:`Name`\  directive.
+It can contain a :strong:`Description`\  directive.
+The :strong:`Name`\  directive is used to uniquely identify the resource.
+The :strong:`Description`\  directive can be used during the display of the Resource to provide easier human recognition.
 For example:

 .. code-block:: bareosconfig
    :caption: Resource example